 There you will find the old canal elevator which lifted and declined boats in the late 1800s and early 1900.

 The elevator was considered one of the most technologically advanced engineer projects of its time.
 Unfortunately, a flood hurled it into ruin when it was just 14 years old.

 This project which died in the early 1900s left a sweet song of history in its footpath that still survives today- go check it out!

 Head to the Smithsonian National Zoo for a peek at the old Holt House.

 The Holt house was built in the early 1800s and survives as one of the oldest structures in Washington D.C.

 The future of this house lies uncertain due to serious termite damage and multiple failed efforts of restoration.

 It is none the less a mansion to behold, it is mostly borded up, and lies in the Nations Capital as a vivid representation of the difficulties to preserve the historic structures in our city

-Become of the 2 million trafficers that head through the National Zoo every year to say hi to the pandas and view the bones of Americas oldest home standing in Washington D.C.
+Become one of the 2 million traffickers that head through the National Zoo every year to say hi to the pandas and view the bones of Americas oldest home standing in Washington D.C.

 The best thing about exploration is that you never know what will happen after you leave the front door of your Daro Apartment.